 We are committed to promoting activities to help create an abundant and sustainable society through the creation of new added-value, such as Society 5.0 through ECHONET 2.0, in addition to activities to spread ECHONET Lite specifications and ECHONET Lite AIF specifications.
 With that, we hereby appreciate your ongoing support and cooperation.

-Engaged in a comprehensive range of activities to ensure the smooth, efficient operation of the Consortium.
-Responsibilities include planning, budget management, and administration of general assemblies and forums.
-Also responsible for organizing and coordinating committees and working groups.
+The Steering Committee is engaged in a comprehensive range of activities to ensure the efficient and smooth operation of the ECHONET Consortium as a whole.
+Its responsibilities include planning, budget management, and administration of general assemblies and forums.
+It is also responsible for organizing each committee and working group and coordinate overall operation.